eligidag/rna-seq-crc/README.md

 ## Key results

 ### PCA
-Tumor and normal samples separate across the main variation in the dataset, with patient 5 showing a weaker shift than patients 2 and 3.
+Tumor and normal samples separate across the main variation in the dataset, with patient 5 showing a minimal shift in comparison to patients 2 and 3.

 ![PCA plot](results/deseq2_exploration_3patients/pca_3patients.png)